 IntuiFace-created experience requires Player to run and -

 optionally - Data Tracking to collect data, you indirectly resell

-Player (and Data Tracking) to your client as well, one per device
+Player (and Data Tracking) to your client as well.
+That's one

 Two client-facing strategies are possible: